Things To Do In The Spring and Summer

 - The Wilmot Flea Market operates at the Kenosha County Fairgrounds on Sundays– typically from late April to mid-October.

 - Free Aquanut Water Shows take place on Lake Mary – most Saturdays and Wednesday evenings.
 The season starts the Saturday of Memorial Day weekend and goes through the Saturday of Labor Day weekend.
-Accolades for the water ski organization include being five-time National Champs and the Wisconsin 2021 State Title Winner.
+Accolades for the water ski organization include being five-time National Champs and the Wisconsin 2021 AND 2022 State Title Winner.

 - This is the time of year to enjoy rooftop seating at: The Crow's Nest on top of The Stella Hotel & Ballroom and Apis Hotel & Restaurant.
 The Lakeside Deck at Wyndham Garden - Kenosha Harborside is also open with live music, food, and drinks.
 All three venues are in Downtown Kenosha.